Tim Newton

-Timothy Reginald Newton (born March 23, 1963) is an American former college and professional football player who was a defensive tackle in the National Football League (NFL) for nine seasons during the 1980s and 1990s.
+Timothy Reginald Newton (born March 23, 1963) is an American former professional football player who was a defensive tackle in the National Football League (NFL) for nine seasons during the 1980s and 1990s.
 Newton played college football for the University of Florida, and thereafter, he played professionally for the Minnesota Vikings, Tampa Bay Buccaneers and Kansas City Chiefs of the NFL.

-Early years
+Early life

 Newton was born in Orlando, Florida in 1963.
 He attended Jones High School in Orlando, and played for the Jones Tigers high school football team.

 College career

 Newton accepted an athletic scholarship to attend the University of Florida in Gainesville, Florida, where he played for coach Charley Pell and coach Galen Hall's Florida Gators football teams from 1981 to 1984.
 As a senior in 1984, Newton was a first-team All-Southeastern Conference (SEC) selection and a second-team All-American.